 The Sweet Rewards of Gardening

 Gardening offers a healthy way for children to learn about natural sweetness.
-Choose a sweet cherry tomato such as Sun Sugar or Sweet 100, and help a child plant it.
+Choose a sweet cherry tomato such as Sun Sugar or Super Sweet 100, and help a child plant it.
 Everyone loves snacking on those delightfully sweet little orange tomatoes.
 If all the gardening space you and your child have is a sunny balcony, a Sweet ‘n’ Neat or Husky Cherry Red tomato plant is the perfect choice.
 Whether tomatoes or strawberries or melons, children love watching them grow, seeing the flowers and bees, and then seeing the fruit develop and turn color.
 After developing a sense of ownership of their plants, they will love eating the fruits of their labor.

 Kids also enjoy helping, which gives them the opportunity to explore the touch and the smell of their food (as well as giving them some outdoor exercise).
 Picking strawberries and cherry tomatoes is like a treasure hunt.
 Let them help you in the kitchen, too, washing the produce so it is available and ready for a snack.